andrew/ultimate-awesome/README.md

 - [Awesome-Self-hosting-for-the-whole-family](https://github.com/relink2013/Awesome-Self-hosting-for-the-whole-family) - An Awesome List of apps that can be self hosted that your family can actually use without frustration. .
 - [awesome-tor](https://github.com/ajvb/awesome-tor) - A list of awesome Tor related projects, articles, papers, etc.
 - [Awesome-Controllable-Diffusion](https://github.com/atfortes/Awesome-Controllable-Diffusion) - Papers and resources on Controllable Generation using Diffusion Models, including ControlNet, DreamBooth, IP-Adapter.
+- [awesome-claude-code](https://github.com/jqueryscript/awesome-claude-code) - A curated list of awesome tools, IDE integrations, frameworks, and other resources for developers working with Anthropic's Claude Code. .
 - [awesome-robotframework](https://github.com/MarketSquare/awesome-robotframework) - A curated list of awesome Robot Framework resources and libraries.
 - [Awesome-Denoise](https://github.com/oneTaken/Awesome-Denoise) - One-paper-one-short-contribution-summary of all latest image/burst/video Denoising papers with code & citation published in top conference and journal.
 - [awesome-ospo](https://github.com/todogroup/awesome-ospo) - Curated list of awesome tools for managing open source programs.
+- [awesome-zotero](https://github.com/mohamedelashri/awesome-zotero) - A curated list of awesome Zotero resources.
 - [Awesome-RAG](https://github.com/liunian-Jay/Awesome-RAG) - 💡 Awesome RAG: A resource of Retrieval-Augmented Generation (RAG) for LLMs, focusing on the development of technology.
 - [awesome-raylib](https://github.com/Rabios/awesome-raylib) - Curated list of awesome stuff for raylib.
 - [VR-Awesome](https://github.com/Vytek/VR-Awesome) - VR Awesome List.